Driplytics/Flight-Delay-Analysis-/README.md

 ##  Where is the Data?
-The Data used for my Analysis were from 3 Different sources (see **Resources**), the main flight data has Airport and Airline codes as a means of identity, hence the need to source for external Data set that would  overlay these codes and provide the names of Airlines, Airport and their location, by creating a Data model  between the 3 tables.
+The Data used for my Analysis were from 3 Different sources (see [Resources](https://github.com/Driplytics/Flight-Delay-Analysis-/edit/main/README.md#resources)), the main flight data has Airport and Airline codes as a means of identity, hence the need to source for external Datasets that would  overlay these codes and provide the names of Airlines, Airport and their location, by creating a Data model  between the 3 tables.

 ##  Project flow
 ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/Project%20flowArtboard%201.png)